mhaseebaslam/linux-cli-essentials/README.md

 - And so much more!

 ## 🤝 Contributing
-We love contributions!
+I love contributions!
 Whether it’s fixing a typo, adding a command, or sharing feedback, your input is valuable.
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).
 You’re free to use, modify, and share it as you like.
 Spread the Linux love! ❤️